Thursday, September 28, 2006

 This result is actually confirmed by structural analyses of organisations.
 In fact, the claim that a large portion of board members should be NEDs may lead to an organisational structure, where the CEO is the only person to bridge the “structural hole” between the board and the operative management of the company.
 This of course gives him considerable brokerage power concerning the control of information flows between the board and the company as such.
 Whereas if other executive directors are on the board there is at least a theoretical possibility that the information the CEO gives to the board is verified by these executives.
 Hence, the complete independence of the board – i.e. 100% of NEDs – does not maximise the boards influence over management’s decisions.

 Related to this, one issue that was brought up yesterday during the discussion, was the question of competence.
 In fact, the competence of board members is probably the most important factor, which can guarantee that a chairman, or any other NED, is able to effectively control the management’s decisions.
 Competence however can not be guaranteed with rules concerning the composition or the structure of the board but only with recruitment procedures for board members; and such procedures are difficult to define.
 How can one make sure that the shareholder meeting elects the “most able” candidate on the board?
 In most countries board composition is ruled by other criteria than competence.
-Thus in some countries legal rules prescribe board representation for certain constituencies of the firm (such as employees’ representation in Germany).
-This limits of course the choice of people available for that job, which may further limit competence.
+Thus in some countries legal rules prescribe board representation for certain constituencies of the firm (such as employees’ representation in

 The link between competence of board members and effective control is an issue, which is virtually never addressed in discussions on good governance and does not appear as such in corporate governance codes or company laws.
 Of course finding a solution to this issue would greatly increase the quality of control mechanisms within the firm.
 However, as prof. McNulty pointed out last night, sometimes we can create as many new rules as we want, the outcome will always depend on how actors apply these rules and how they behave within the regulatory framework.
 This is a fundamental limitation to all efforts aiming at regulating the economy and making sure that things like Enron, Parmalat or Swissair do not happen again.